History Unit 1 Assessment

 Written Communication

-PY Ta 641 is one of the earliest ancient clay tablets inscribed with Linear B found by archeologists.
-This artifact is significant because it shows that Linear B was an early abbreviated form of Greek and was the first written language of Ancient Greece that was used in Mycenaean palace administration centuries before Classical Greece.4
+PY Ta 641 is one of the earliest Linear B clay tablets found by archeologists and is significant because it shows that Linear B was an early abbreviated form of Greek and the first written language of Ancient Greece centuries before Classical Greece.4

-The clay tablet was successfully deciphered in 1952 by Michael Ventris, with help from Alice Kober and Emmett L. Bennett Jr.5 The decipherment shows the clay tablet was used as a short-term memory aid in palace administration.
+It was deciphered in 1952 by Michael Ventris, with help from Alice Kober and Emmett L. Bennett Jr.5 and showed use as a short-term memory aid.

-This artifact proves that written communication was essential to governing a large civilization.
-It enabled Mycenaean palace administrators to track their resources, coordinate workers, and manage trade.
-This is historically significant because it demonstrated that Ancient Greek societies were complex, highly organized, and bureaucratic and shows continuity between Mycenaean civilization and later Classical Greek culture.
+This artifact proves that written communication was essential to governing a large and complex civilization as it enabled administrators to track resources, coordinate workers, and manage trade.

 Tiu Fraili, CC BY-SA 3.0, via Wikimedia Commons